Law enforcement in Ethiopia: Ethiopian Federal Police

-The Ethiopian Federal Police (EPF) was established as a federal organ having its own legal personality tasked to maintain law and order at federal level, as well as to deal with riot control.
+The Ethiopian Federal Police (EFP) was established as a federal organ having its own legal personality tasked to maintain law and order at federal level, as well as to deal with riot control.
 Since a reorganization in October 2000, the responsibility of the federal police has been transferred to the Federal Police Commission, which oversees the EPF.
 The Commission reports to the Ministry of Peace following the politically motivated reform of 2018, which in turn is responsible to the parliament; however, this subordination is loose in practice.
 In previous years, the police reported to the Security, Immigration, and Refugees Affairs Authority, a unit of the Ethiopian Ministry of Justice.

 Within the EPF, the Special Force is tasked with the duty of keeping peace and security during riots, violence and demonstrations.

 At the supreme level, the Federal Police Commissioner is assisted by the Council of Commissioners and directly controls three services and two offices: the Legal Service, the Ethics and Anti Corruption Services, the Public Relation Services, the Office of Commissioner and the Addis Ababa, Diredawa & Regional coordination office.

 The Deputy Commissioner depends on the Federal Police Commissioner and handles the main operational Main Departments: Crime Forensic investigation, Crime Prevention and Support Service Main Departments.
 The Deputy Commissioner also commands the Ethics police college, the Human Resources and Administration and the Research and Planning departments.